 On the other hand, if a man of a lower caste slew a Brahman, he was punished with death and the confiscation of his property.
 On the other hand, if he slew a man of equal or lower caste, other suitable punishments were meted out to him.

 Ancient Indian Laws and Punishments

-Adultery has always been looked upon in India not only as a criminal offence, but as an offence of a heinous nature.
-However, here again punishment for the offence was regulated by the caste of the offender.
-A man of the first three castes who committed adultery with a Sudra woman was banished; but a Sudra who committed adultery with a woman of the first three castes suffered capital punishment.
+Adultery has always been looked upon in India not only as a criminal offense but as an offense of a heinous nature.
+However, here again, punishment for the offense was regulated by the caste of the offender.
+A man of the first three castes who committed adultery with a Sudra woman was banished, but a Sudra who committed adultery with a woman of the first three castes suffered capital punishment.

 In order to point out the vast distinction between themselves and the Sudras, they prescribed monstrous punishments for the latter, which, it is safe to assert, always remained an empty threat, and were meant threat only.